Robert-van-Engelen/lisp/README.md

 Embedding a Lisp interpreter should be straightforward by renaming `main()` to `init()` to initialize the interpreter.
 Remove the REPL loop from this function.

-To parse and execute Lisp code stored in a string, set `ptr` to this string then call `read`, `eval` and perhaps `print` to show the return value:
+To parse and execute Lisp code stored in a string, set `ptr` to this string and set `see` to a space, then call `readlisp`, `eval` and perhaps `print` to show the return value:

     see = ' ';
     ptr = "(+ 1 2 3)";